Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 For more information, see the Histology section in the Hepatoblastoma section.

-Other variables have been proposed to be poor prognostic factors, but the relative importance of their prognostic significance has been difficult to define.
-In the SIOPEL-1 study, a multivariate analysis of prognosis after positive response to chemotherapy showed that only one variable, PRETEXT, predicted OS, while metastasis and PRETEXT predicted EFS.[
+Other variables have been proposed to be poor prognostic factors, but their significance has been difficult to define.
+In the SIOPEL-1 study, a multivariate analysis of prognosis after positive response to chemotherapy showed that only one variable, PRETEXT group, predicted OS, while metastasis and PRETEXT group predicted EFS.[

 Histology